 Setting a low value for Agent Ring Timeout can cause issues and there are a lot of things to consider when setting it.
 For example, if some agents are on normal landlines, then the call establish time might be 3 seconds, i.e. before it really begins ringing.
-So a setting of 6 seconds would only give the agenet 3 seconds to take the call.
+So a setting of 6 seconds would only give the agent 3 seconds to take the call.
 This will result in an increase in the number of times that an agent takes the call but is not connected, i.e. because the agent just misses the timeout.

-If some agents are on mobiles or have long call establish times for other reasons, then it is even more important to set the value higher.
+If some agents are on mobiles or have long call establish times for other reasons, it is even more important to set the value higher.

 No one gets called:

 If you think you have everything set up correctly, but your test calls to the queue don't connect to the agents, one of the following issues might be present:

 1. Your agent selections have Triggers or selection values that do not match any agents when the queue tries to find the agents to call.